Back to 50cc roadracing

 1981

-The Dutch finally got their record with this HuvoCasal driven by Jan Huberts to 224 km/h.
+The Dutch bettered the 50cc speed record with this HuvoCasal ridden by Jan Huberts to 224 km/h.

 T. Kooyman 2007